AUTHOR: Tahereh Mafi

 …is Shatter Me worth the time/monetary investment for teens, parents, teachers, and librarians?

-many complaints, I think it’s ABSOLUTELY worth it.
+Despite my many complaints, I think it’s ABSOLUTELY worth it.
 I booktalked this one with a class of seventh graders today, just to get a feel for their response to it.
 I also showed the publisher’s trailer.
 Several students excitedly asked me if I have it in the library, so I can tell I will have no difficulty promoting this book with my paranormal romance readers.
 I’ll probably end up getting it for the library though I do have some concerns about the steamy kissing scenes.
 I personally don’t think they are a huge deal, but I can see it raising some eyebrows.

 THE BOTTOM LINE: The weird writing style brings it way down for me, but I don’t believe my students will care about that at all.